Hornflakes/python-2d-game/README.md

 ### Built with pygame.
 Need to import module.

 ## Controls
-Light ghost controls:
-wasd to move, space to shoot.
+Light ghost controls: wasd to move, space to shoot.

-Dark ghost controls:
-arrows to move, keypad 0 to shoot.
+Dark ghost controls:arrows to move, keypad 0 to shoot.